 Biggest Star Sapphire?

-In February 1987, Whetstine was back at Tucson trying to sell his star sapphire, now cut and polished and re-named The Life and Pride of America.
+In February 1987, Whetstine was back at Tucson trying to sell his star sapphire, now cut, polished and re-named 'The Life and Pride of America'.
 There apparently weren't any takers, but some gemstone experts had a chance to examine the stone.
-As reported by The New York Times, John Sampson White, curator of the National Gem and Mineral Collection at the Smithsonian Institution, called it "an insignificant stone."
-"Technically it's a sapphire," he said, but to qualify as a gem, its color should be attractive.
-"The color," he said, "is awful - it's just kind of muddy gray."
-Mr. White estimated the value of the stone to be as little as a few hundred dollars.
+According to The New York Times, John Sampson White, curator of the National Gem and Mineral Collection at the Smithsonian Institution, called it "an insignificant stone".
+"Technically it's a sapphire", he said.
+The newspaper report stated that to qualify as a gem, its color should be attractive.
+Mr White went on to say, "The color is awful - it's just kind of muddy gray", and he estimated the value of the stone to be as little as a few hundred dollars.

 The Smithsonian's opinion didn't help Whetstine.
 Indeed, the situation worsened as more information about the case emerged.
 Follow-up stories in the news disclosed that Lawrence A. Ward, the jewelry store owner who had issued the $2.28 million appraisal, had lost his membership of the American Gem Society as a result of numerous complaints that he had inflated appraisals.
 In addition, court records showed that two lawsuits had been filed against Whetstine and Ward several years previously for inflating the value of gemstones.